Rashida Tlaib Defends Ilhan Omar, Blasts Democratic Party Leadership

 Michigan Democrat Rashida Tlaib defended Ilhan Omar on Saturday, blasting the Democratic Party leadership for what she claims is a failure to protect their colleague, The Hill reports.

-Tlaib, the first Palestinian-American woman in Congress, aired her frustrations about the treatment Ilhan Omar had received, suggesting that the Democratic leadership is silencing minorities, and only using them as props when convenient and to demonstrate supposed diversity.
+Tlaib, the first Palestinian-American woman in Congress, aired her frustrations about the treatment Ilhan Omar had received, suggesting that the Democratic leadership is silencing minorities and only using them as props when convenient and to demonstrate supposed diversity.

 “They put us in photos when they want to show our party is diverse,” she said.